RabbitHoleAdventurer/SOC_World/README.md

 <h2> 📝 Processes and Process Trees 📝</h2>
 Processes on a computer show us what programs and binaries are running which helps us understand if there are nefarious things happening in our systems.
+Processes can be identified by a number usually referred to as a PID and the parent process can be identified by their ID number which is usually referred to as PPID.
 <br /><br />
 Process trees allow us to further add context into the commands that we observe running on the systems we analyze.
 <br /><br />